Circadian Rhythm Disorders

 Some factors include:

 - Jet Lag

 Circadian rhythm disorders are typically treatable.
 Treatment options are based on the diagnosis and cause of the disorder.
 The ultimate goal is to help the person return to a sleep pattern that fits their lifestyle.
 If lack of sleep is affecting your life, you may benefit from a diagnostic sleep study.
-Contact your physician or the Providence Hospital Sleep Center for diagnostic and treatment options (281) 453-7110.
+Contact your physician or the UMMC North Sleep Center for diagnostic and treatment options (281) 453-7110.